abodh/LinDistRestoration/docs/installation/installation.md

 # Installation Overview

-Before installing *ldrestoration*, it is *highly recommended* for the users to create a separate conda enviroment before installing the package. *ldrestoration* requires a python version of 3.10 or greater.
+It is *highly recommended* for the users to create a separate conda enviroment before proceeding further.
+LinDistRestoration requires a python version of 3.10 or greater.
 Please follow the steps below to create a conda environment.
 Please follow the instructions <a href="https://www.anaconda.com/download" target="_blank">here</a> to install the latest version of Anaconda.

-# Creating a python environment
+## Creating a python environment
-In this step, we assume that you have successfully installed Anaconda in your system.
-Here are the steps to create a new conda environment for *ldrestoration*.
-We provide a basic guidiline for Windows while Linux or Mac users can adapt accordingly.
+If you are in this step, we assume that you have successfully installed Anaconda in your system.
+While the steps here are specific to Windows users, Linux or Mac users can follow a similar steps accordingly.

+`WARNING: LinDistRestoration has not been tested on Linux or Mac as of now.`

+Here are the steps to create a new conda environment:

 * Open Anaconda Prompt from the start menu.
-Initially, the `(base)` environment should be currently active.
+The `(base)` environment should be currently active.
 It is advised not to use the base environment for any package installations.
 * create a new conda evironment using the following command:
 ```bash
 conda create -n ldrestoration python=3.10